prathimacode-hub/DS-ScriptsNook/Machine Learning/Algorithms/Random Forest Regressor/README.md

 - Cannot be used for classification projects.

 **APPLICATIONS**
-- Used in Prediction projects.
+- Used in Prediction projects such as price prediction, salary predeiction etc.
 - Used in different regression tasks.
 - Can help in improving business plan by providing fruitful insights and prediction analysis.